kun432/alexa-typescript-devcontainer-boilerplate/README.md

 ## Prerequisite

+- VS Code devcontainer extention
 - `git config` & `ask configure` & `aws configure` in your host (devcontainer will mount those)

 ## Initialize

 1. Use this template -> Create a new repository
 2. git clone && cd repository directory
-3. `code .`
+3. open with VS code(`code .`)
-4. "reopen in container"
+4. reopen in container in VS Code
 5. `npm install`

 ## Deploy